Beef Business

 In the U.S., Cargill supports the National Dairy Farmers Assuring Responsible Management (FARM) program, which is a set of animal welfare guidelines for use by dairy farmers.
 We also require suppliers to implement industry best practices on their farms and feedlots.
 For example, suppliers for our Excel™ Never Ever program must sign an affidavit indicating they are providing proper care to their cattle, backed up by third-party audits.

-In Canada, our beef supply is raised in accordance to the Canadian Codes of Practice for the Care and Handling of Beef Cattle and Dairy Cattle.
+In Canada, our beef supply is raised in accordance with the Canadian Codes of Practice for the Care and Handling of Beef Cattle and Dairy Cattle.
 Cargill supports the Verified Beef Production Plus standards for producers and is a technical contributor to this program.
 The vast majority (99%) of dairy cattle entering our beef supply chain originate from producers registered by ProAction, an on-farm assurance program of Dairy Farmers of Canada.
-This program focuses on animal welfare for dairy cows and includes animal care requirements based on the Canadian Code of Practice for the Care and Handling of Dairy Cattle and a third-party auditing program.
+This program focuses on animal welfare for dairy cows and includes animal care requirements based on both the Canadian Code of Practice for the Care and Handling of Dairy Cattle and a third-party auditing program.
 Cargill also supports the Ontario Corn Fed Beef Quality Assurance program, which requires producers to have an independently audited feeding and management program.

 Humane handling at processing

 Cargill employs a zero-tolerance policy on animal abuse.
-We do not tolerate abusive behavior directed at animals by employees, suppliers, transporters, or others in our supply chains.
+We do not tolerate abusive behavior directed at animals by employees, suppliers, transporters or others in our supply chains.
+Cargill has a robust and innovative auditing program designed specifically for cattle processing.

-Transporters, visitors and vendors sign animal welfare policy documents and are expected to follow U.S or Canadian government animal welfare regulations and Cargill policies on animal welfare, personal conduct and safety.
+Transporters, visitors and vendors sign animal welfare policy documents and are expected to follow U.S. or Canadian government animal welfare regulations and Cargill policies on animal welfare, personal conduct and safety.

-We were the first major beef processor to install remote video auditing by a third-party provider at our North America processing facilities.
+We were the first major beef processor to install remote video auditing (RVA) by a third-party provider at our North America processing facilities.
 Video streams of animal-people interactions during active handling periods are fed from cameras in our plant to trained third-party auditors who analyze them and provide feedback.

-Learn more about how cattle are handled in Cargill’s beef processing plants in a North American Meat Institute video filmed at our Fort Morgan, Colorado, beef processing facility.
+Learn more about how cattle are handled in Cargill’s beef processing plants in a NAMI video filmed at our Fort Morgan, Colorado, beef processing facility.

 Humane transport